 Countries, businesses, and schools are three areas that need good leaders.
 (Full Score)

-TOEFL, IELTS, Personal Statement and CV Proofreading Services. › TOEFL Writing Samples (all full score) › Countries, businesses, and schools are three areas that need good leaders.
+TOEFL, IELTS, Personal Statement and CV Proofreading Services. › TOEFL Writing Samples (all perfect score) › Countries, businesses, and schools are three areas that need good leaders.
 (Full Score)

 October 10, 2019 at 1:20 pm